JYC422/UVIEW/README.md

 **What Is It:** Resource for concise restaurant reviews.
 You will be able to search by restaurant/location and write reviews on your experiences, as well as read others' reviews.
 If you are a restaurant owner, you can register your restaurant to the site.

 **How To Use:** Search for the restaurant, see general info and reviews.
-Create an account to write a review or register your own restaurant.
+Create an account to write your own reviews.

 ##**Technologies:**
 - HTML